 To read more, download “A Proud Heritage … A Precious Legacy.”

 Continuing Our Legacy

-American Agri-Women has reached the tremendous milestone of now celebrating 40 years of advocating for agriculture; educating legislators, regulators and consumers; and empowering its members.
+Next year, American Agri-Women will reach the tremendous milestone of now celebrating 50 years of advocating for agriculture; educating legislators, regulators and consumers; and empowering its members.

-Here is a message from Sue McCrum, who served as President during our 40th year: “Be it educating students and consumers or taking members’ messages of concern and support to our local, state and national representatives, advocating for agriculture is what we do best.
-By coming together as an organization, with thousands of women representing agriculture, our voice are credible.
+“Be it educating students and consumers or taking members’ messages of concern and support to our local, state and national representatives, advocating for agriculture is what we do best.
+By coming together as an organization, with thousands of women representing agriculture, our voices are credible and often time, an important resource.
 We have a lifetime of first-hand experiences from our farms and ranches.”

 Read more about our second 20 years in Volume II of “A Proud Heritage … A Precious Legacy.